 This structure is not listed on the National Register of Historic Places because of the significant renovations.

 Erected by City of Safford.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Safford City Hall (about 400 feet away, measured in a direct line); Mormon Pioneers' Arrival in Salt Lake Valley - Sesquicentennial Plaque (approx. 0.2 miles away); Arizona Bank & Trust Company Womans Club of Safford (approx. 0.4 miles away); The Gila Valley (was approx. 2.2 miles away but has been reported missing. ); Spencer W. Kimball Childhood Home (approx. 2.6 miles away); First Home of Eastern Arizona College (approx. 5 miles away); Solomon (approx. 5.1 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Graham County Courthouse (about 400 feet away, measured in a direct line); Arizona Bank & Trust Company (approx. 0.2 miles away); Mormon Pioneers' Arrival in Salt Lake Valley - Sesquicentennial Plaque Womans Club of Safford (approx. 0.3 miles away); The Gila Valley (was approx. 2.1 miles away but has been reported missing. ); Spencer W. Kimball Childhood Home (approx. 2.7 miles away); Solomon (approx. 5 miles away); Gila Valley Bank (approx. 5.1 miles away).
 Touch for a list and map of all markers in Safford.

 Credits.
-This page was last revised on March 6, 2017.
+This page was last revised on June 16, 2016.
 This page originally submitted on September 28, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 913 times since then and 5 times this year.
+This page has been viewed 1,033 times since then and 9 times this year.
 Last updated on October 1, 2010, by Bill Kirchner of Tucson, Arizona.
-Photos: 1, 2, 3. submitted on September 28, 2010, by Bill Kirchner of Tucson, Arizona.
-4. submitted on March 6, 2017, by Cosmos Mariner of Cape Canaveral, Florida. • Syd Whittle was the editor who published this page.
+Photos: 1, 2. submitted on September 28, 2010, by Bill Kirchner of Tucson, Arizona.
+3, 4. submitted on September 29, 2010, by Bill Kirchner of Tucson, Arizona.
+5. submitted on September 28, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.